 I am Pronay Peddiraju, a Game Developer based in Plano, Texas.
-I develop games using Unreal Engine 4, Unity 3D and Prodigy (my personal C++ Game Engine).
-Currently, I am pursuing a master’s program in Interactive Technology specializing in Software Development at SMU Guildhall.
-I share a passion for making video games and love to work with teams to create amazing experiences.
+I develop games using the Unreal Engine, Unity 3D, and Prodigy (personal C++ Game Engine).
+Since 2014, I have developed games on Mobile and PC with experience in both 2D and 3D games.
+I have a strong passion for gameplay and engine systems and love to work with cross-discipline teams to create fun games!
 Find my LinkedIn profile here!

 What I love doing: